- This post contains affiliate links. Read more here.

 - Haven’t occurred often enough pre-insurance to be considered chronic

-- Aren’t subject to a wait period (like knee, ligament, and hip issues)
+- Aren’t subject to a long waiting period (like knee, ligament, and hip issues)

 - Aren’t bilateral

-Definitions and wait periods vary from company to company, but an exemption for a “curable” pre-existing condition might look like this:
+Definitions and waiting periods vary from company to company, but an exemption for a “curable” pre-existing condition might look like this: